miso-lims/miso-lims/docs/user_manual/type_data.md

 Note: This item only applies if your site uses [detailed sample mode](site_configuration.html#detailed_sample_mode).

 Different stains such as Cresyl Violet and Hematoxylin+Eosin may be used on a slide sample.
-These options can only be modified via direct database access.
-As such, they can only be modified by a MISO administrator.
+These stains can be broken into categories, which is useful if you use many different stains.

+MISO administrators can add, edit, and delete both stains and stain categories using the standard interface.
+A stain can only be deleted if the option has not been used by any existing samples.
+A stain category can only be deleted if there are no stains associated with it.

 {% include userman-toplink.md %}